 TGax Editor: Please update the following paragraph in this section as shown below:

 A TWT-SP with RA-RU is a TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element having Broadcast TWT ID equal to 0, Flow Type equal to 0, Trigger subfield equal to 1, and a Broadcast TWT Recommendation subfield equal to 2.
-An associated HE STA that supports TWT and UORA procedure when operating in PS mode, upon receiving a Management frame carrying TWT element indicating schedule for TWT-SP(s) with RA-RU, may enter doze state if no other condition requires it to be awake.
-The STA may transition to awake state at the start of a TWT SP with RA-RU and follow the procedure in 27.5.5 (UL OFDMA-based random access (UORA))) to send an HE TB PPDU to the AP on an RA-RU with AID12 subfield set to 0 allocated in a Trigger frame sent by an AP. [#AP]
+An associated HE STA that supports TWT and UORA procedure when operating in PS mode, upon receiving a Management frame from its associated AP carrying TWT element indicating a schedule for TWT-SP(s) with RA-RU, may enter doze state if no other condition requires it to be awake.
+The STA may transition to awake state at the start of a TWT SP with RA-RU and follow the procedure in 27.5.5 (UL OFDMA-based random access (UORA))) to send an HE TB PPDU to its associated AP. [#AP]

 Power save with UORA and TWT